OpenInverterGateway/OpenInverterGateway/README.md

 # Growatt_ShineWiFi
-Firmware replacement for Growatt ShineWiFi-S (serial) and ShineWiFi-X (USB)
+Firmware replacement for Growatt ShineWiFi-S (serial), ShineWiFi-X (USB) or custom build stick (ESP8266).

 This arduino sketch will replace the original firmware of the Growatt ShineWiFi stick.